 Focus Forward Counseling and Consulting, Inc. accepts virtually all major insurance plans.
 If your insurance doesn’t cover the requested service or if you choose not to utilize your insurance we offer affordable rates to make counseling, therapy, and psychological evaluations accessible.

 Should I use insurance?
 Will my confidentiality be protected?

 There are costs and benefits of using mental health insurance.
 The main benefit is that it can be helpful at times in terms of limiting your out of pocket expenses.
 There are also significant limitations to be mindful of.
-One is that your mental health diagnosis will be saved in your insurance records and it is difficult to predict how this will affect your future insurability.
+One is that your mental health diagnosis will be saved in your insurance records and it is difficult to predict how this will affect your future insurability and premium costs.
 In addition, your privacy is limited as insurance companies have the right to review your clinical records if they choose to.
 Some individuals prefer that this information be kept completely confidential between client and therapist.
 If you would like to learn more about fee for service options, click here.

 Verification of Benefits

 Mental health insurance policies can be challenging to understand.
 At Focus Forward we’re happy to help you sort through the information and will contact your insurance provider on your behalf to verify your insurance coverage.
 In the meantime, the following information lists some frequently asked questions related to mental health coverage.